annotell/public-docs/docs-src/docs/kognic-io/scenes/lidars_and_cameras_seq.md

 A `LidarsAndCamerasSeq`  consists of a sequence of camera images and lidar point clouds, where each frame consists on 1-9 camera images as well as 1-20 point clouds.
-For more documentation on what each field corresponds to in the `LidarsAndCamerasSeq` object please check the section related to [Input Overview](/docs/kognic-io/overview).
+For more documentation on what each field corresponds to in the `LidarsAndCamerasSeq` object please check the section related to [Scene Overview](/docs/kognic-io/overview).

 ```python reference
 https://github.com/annotell/kognic-io-examples-python/blob/master/examples/lidars_and_cameras_seq.py
 ```

 :::tip Use dryrun to validate
-Setting `dryrun` parameter to true in the method call, will validate the  using the API but not create any s.
+Setting `dryrun` parameter to true in the method call, will validate the scene using the API but not create it.
 :::

 :::tip reuse calibration